amitd7/lab_project_repo/README.md

-# lab_project_repo
+# Amitool

-A computational tool that automatically extracts data from a software that tracks and analyzes the behavior, movement and activity of animals to an internal database and outputs a periodical analysis and statistical calculation to assist in the study of biological significance of circadian rhythms in organisms.
+Amitool is a software tool for the analysis of circadian rhythms.
+It was developed for the analysis of zebrafish larval locomotor activity data (EthoVision, Noldus) but is suitable for the analysis of any kind of circadian data.